-This financial year is the first year the School has been in a position to publish a modern slavery statement.
-This statement therefore signifies the start of the journey for the School and sets out our intention and commitment to identify and understand all potential modern slavery risks relating to the School and to put in place steps that are aimed at ensuring there is no slavery or human trafficking in our organisation and supply chains.
+The School is committed to identifying and understanding all potential modern slavery risks relating to the School and to put in place steps that are aimed at ensuring there is no slavery or human trafficking in our organisation and supply chains.

-The Board of Governors of Sevenoaks School makes this statement pursuant to Section 54 of the Modern Slavery Act (2015), for its financial year ending 31st July 2023.
+The Board of Governors of Sevenoaks School makes this statement pursuant to Section 54 of the Modern Slavery Act (2015), for its financial year ending 31st July 2024.
 This statement has been approved by the Board who will review and update it annually.